spacecowboy/AndroidTutorialContentProvider/readme.md

 I will be using Eclipse together with the standard SDK only.
 Target will be Jelly Bean MR2 (Android 4.2), but compatibility will be preserved back to Ice Cream Sandwich.
 I am assuming that you have managed to install Eclipse together with the SDK and are good to go.
-If not, follow the steps here (LINK!).
+If not, follow the steps [here](http://developer.android.com/sdk/installing/bundle.html).
 Make sure you have downloaded the SDK for the Android version you intend to compile against (in our case, android-17).
 This is not the same as the least required android version to run your app.